 Step-by-Step Instructions

-Here’s a look at the process involved in making this recipe.
-Scroll down for the full recipe at the bottom of the post.
+Here’s a look at the process involved in making this healthy Chocolate Chip Muffin recipe.
+Scroll down for the full recipe at the bottom of the post, including the amounts and timing.

 healthy chocolate chip muffins on wire rack